Saint-Ouen Abbey, Rouen: Architecture

 The church is 137 m in length under 33 m high vaults.
 The central crossing is surmounted by an unusual lantern-style tower similar to that at Ely Cathedral in England.
 The tower was completed in the Flamboyant style.

 The well-preserved stained glass of the nave dates to the 15th and 16th centuries, and features jewel tones among panels of clear and frosted white glass.
 These materials allow more light to filter into the nave, creating a brighter interior than is typical of Gothic churches.
 Despite the use of Flamboyant tracery in the aisles, triforium, and clerestory, the nave maintains a conservative appearance through the use of compound piers, trumpet bases, and capitals which helps maintain harmony throughout the edifice.

 The west façade was never completed during the Middle Ages.
 The present structure was constructed between 1846 and 1851 in a Neo-Gothic style that bears little resemblance to the original Late Gothic designs.

 Organ

 The church contains a large four-manual pipe organ built in 1890 by Aristide Cavaillé-Coll.
 This instrument is considered to be one of the most important organs in France, and is notable for its powerful 32' Contre-bombarde.
 The organ stands unaltered and thus is one of the few of his works to speak with its original voice.
+The organ has been recorded on by many organists.
+Although the organ has never been sampled for Hauptwerk, there have been several emulation, or composite sample sets of this organ made with samples from other French organs such as Notre Dame de Metz and the Abbaye aux Hommes in Caen.